camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/google-gemini.md

 The **Google Gemini Connector** is available for `8.7.0` or later.
 :::

-The **Google Gemini Connector** in an outbound Connector that allows you to access to Gemini multimodal models from Google, capable of understanding virtually any input, combining different types of information in BPMN process.
+The **Google Gemini Connector** is an outbound Connector that allows you to access Gemini multimodal models from Google.
+It is capable of understanding virtually any input, and can combine different types of information in a BPMN process.

 ## Create a Google Gemini Connector task